borealbirds/ring-of-fire/docs/species/VEER/index.md

 subtitle: Catharus fuscescens
 ---

-The population size of Veery (Grive fauve) in the Ring of Fire region was 1.045 (0.874, 1.231) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).
+The population size of Veery (<div>Grive fauve</div>) in the Ring of Fire region was 1.045 (0.874, 1.231) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).

 # Maps